 - Make any statement or comment in an official email which reflects badly on the council, or which contradicts existing council policies. - Send an email which is abusive, malicious, discriminatory, defamatory, or libellous about any person or organisation, or which may be considered to be illegal, obscene, or offensive material.
-(Before you send or forward any email, ask yourself if you could support your actions in a disciplinary hearing or in court) - Forward jokes or messages that could be considered offensive by others or that could be discriminatory (as defined by the Equalities Act 2010) or send unsolicited bulk e-mail messages or "spam". - Send a message which could be deemed as bullying or harassment by the recipient. - You must not make unprofessional comments about staff. - Send information which may infringe the intellectual property rights of a person or organisation, for example, third party product information. - Open unknown or unexpected attachments or emails from unknown sources if you suspect they may contain a virus.
-Contact ADM Support at support@adm-computing.co.uk or on 01227 473530 to report the email.
+(Before you send or forward any email, ask yourself if you could support your actions in a disciplinary hearing or in court) - Forward jokes or messages that could be considered offensive by others or that could be discriminatory (as defined by the Equalities Act 2010) or send unsolicited bulk email messages or "spam". - Send a message which could be deemed as bullying or harassment by the recipient. - You must not make unprofessional comments about staff. - Send information which may infringe the intellectual property rights of a person or organisation, for example, third party product information. - Open unknown or unexpected attachments or emails from unknown sources if you suspect they may contain a virus.
+Contact the Town Clerk to report the email.
 Do not forward the suspected email to any other mailbox.